niplav/site/notes.md

 * TSA security theater
 * A lot of terminology in mathematics, for example using "numerator"/"denominator" instead of "upper number"/"lower number" when talking about [fractions](https://en.wikipedia.org/wiki/Fraction) (which would be vastly easier to understand/remember *and* in one case even has fewer syllables)
 * Recycling
+* People wear glasses and usually clean the *lenses*, but I've never heard of anyone who washes the *frame* of their glasses, despite wearing them on their face nearly the entire day.

 <!--
 TODO: I got pushback on LW for this: